jmeneghini/MIDSX/README.md

 * Data can be retrieved from the simulation via `physics_engine.getSurfaceQuantityContainers()` and `physics_engine.getVolumeQuantityContainers()`.

 * For further info, look at the several examples in the `cpp_simulations` folder.
+When building these examples, note that the paths in the `.cpp` files located in each simulation folder were written with the assumption that the executables will be run from the directory containing the `.cpp` file.
+If you want to run the executable from a different directory, you will need to change the paths in the `.cpp` files.